tree health, trimming, removal

 Urgent issues get clearer when you describe what is blocked, what is hanging, and what is at risk.

-A simple phone-first flow helps match the tree problem to the right next step and avoids slow back-and-forth when the issue is time-sensitive.
+A clear call helps match the tree problem to the right next step and avoids slow back-and-forth when the issue is time-sensitive.

 Call